dingaaling/citi-map/README.md

 # Citi Map: Urban Data Collection & Mapping Tool

-Citi Map is a React template for creating a web app for collecting on-the-ground data and visualizing on a map.
+Citi Map is a React template for creating a web app to collect on-the-ground data to visualize on a map.
 The tool allows users to click on icons that represent categories of items or behaviors occurring around them.
-For example, presence of trash piles or the mask wearing behavior of people around them, as seen in the example below.
-By clicking on the icon that represents the occurrence, this is logged as a count under the icon and as a geolocation point on the map.
-With Citi Map, users may easily collect data of their interest while moving through a city.
+For example, presence of trash piles, cherry blossoms in bloom, or mask wearing behavior, as seen in the example below.
+By clicking on the icon that represents the occurrence, the user logs a count under the respective icon and as a geolocation point on the map.
+With Citi Map, users may easily collect timestamped, geolocation data of their interest while moving around a city.

 Data collected through Citi Map can be visualized through the map interface itself or downloaded as a CSV.
-The data points saved simply are: Time, GPS Location, and Icon.
+The data points saved simply are: Timestamp, GPS Coordinates, and Icon Number.

 ## Getting Started